 |Station Coppice Viewpoint|

 Travelling:Continue along the A591 towards Keswick and there are some lovely views down the valley of St John's in the Vale and of Blencathra mountain in the distance.
 Soon pass The Kings Head Hotel on the right and shortly after this take the right turn which is the B5322, St John's in the Vale road.
 After approx 0.4 miles, Legburthwaite car park is on the left.

 Distance: 12.6 miles Location: Legburthwaite picnic site Coordinates: N 54.56584, W 3.05555

 Travelling:Leave the car park and turn right to retrace your steps on the B5322.
 At the T junction with the main A591, turn right towards Keswick.
 After approx 0.4 miles, turn left on the minor road and in another 0.4 miles the road starts along the top of Thirlmere dam.

 Distance: 14.0 miles Location: Thirlmere Dam Coordinates: N 54.56096, W 3.06968

 |Thirlmere from the dam|

 Travelling:Turn right at the road junction beyond the dam and continue to the A591 T junction where you turn left towards Keswick.
-After a short drive, the road climbs and over the top there are good views of Skiddaw mountain and Bassenthwaite Lake ahead.
+After a short drive, the road climbs and over the top there are good views ahead towards Skiddaw mountain and Bassenthwaite Lake.
 The road then descends towards Keswick.
 Follow the main road which becomes the A5271 and runs alongside the River Greta towards the town centre.
 After a couple of sharp bends there is a mini-roundabout where you turn left on the B5289.
 Follow this for approx 0.3 miles until you reach Keswick Central car park on the left.